shawntabrizi/substrate-graph-benchmarks/README.md

 ansible-playbook -i ansible/inventory.sample ansible/run-benchmarks.yml
 ```

 The execution takes quite some while.
 The benchmark results will be saved separately by their corresponding host in `ansible/results/` (directory will be created once the benchmarking finishes).
-Additionally, the results generate a `DEVICE_INFO.md` file for each host containing information about the device.
+Additionally, the results contain a `DEVICE_INFO.md` file for each host consisting of information about the device.

+The Ansible Playbook can be executed multiple times on the same hosts without issues.

+### Troubleshooting

+- If there are problems connecting to a remote, manual `ssh <host>` connection should be tried.
+Permission errors, certificate changes and other issues can be easily discovered this way.
+- If a user has to provide a password for becoming root remotely, the `--ask-become-pass` parameter can be supplied to the `ansible-playbook` command above.
+Individual, per-host sudo passwords can be specified in the inventory:
+    ```ini
+    [servers]
+    <ip-address> ansible_sudo_pass=<sudo-password>
+    <ip-address> ansible_sudo_pass=<sudo-password>
+    ```
+- For uncomplicated access, enable pubkey authentication and add the identities via `ssh-add -i ~/.ssh/<access_key>`.

 # CLI Flags